Partner Provider development and approval process

 FedUni and Partner Provider Responsibilities

-The Partner Provider Operational Manual has been developed to provide a statement of Partner Provider responsibilities and University responsibilities under the contractual agreements.
+The Partner Provider Operational Manual (pdf, 4.53MB) has been developed to provide a statement of Partner Provider responsibilities and University responsibilities under the contractual agreements.
 The information is designed to assist staff of both Partner Providers and the University by providing a clarity or responsibilities.